 Some treatment plans focused on curative care, which aims to extend a patient's overall length of life through lasting recovery.
 Others focused on palliative care, which emphasized providing everyday relief to patients to improve their overall quality of life.

-Over the course of a two-day hackathon, my team set out to design a data-driven app that would improve the quality of life for cancer patients.
-From our five interviews with chemotherapy patients, we noticed a common trend—most, if not all, struggled to balance life and chemotherapy.
-Many patients experience difficulty in committing to future plans, as they aren't sure how their bodies will feel.
+While their treatment plans targeted different goals, we noticed a common trend amongst our interviewees: most, if not all, struggled to balance life and chemotherapy.
+Many people with cancer experience difficulty in committing to future plans, as they aren't sure how their bodies will feel in the future.

-We designed a submission form that targeted both demographics—patients looking to quickly, and seamlessly, record their data, and patients who want to better understand the side effects that come with chemotherapy.
+We found that inputting data can quickly become a chore when users are nauseous or tired.
+Additionally, many patients werem't sure whether certain symptoms warranted mention.
+I designed a submission form that targeted both demographics—patients looking to quickly, and seamlessly, record their data, and patients who want to better understand the side effects that come with chemotherapy.